Prepared to Care

 Managing Money, including budgeting and getting the best deals from utilities or savings as well claiming entitlements or benefits is a key area where carers can give helpful support to an older person.
-You may also at this point wish to broach issues over wills and inheritance.
+You may also at this point wish to broach issues over Power of Attorney, wills and inheritance.

-If the person you are caring for is finding it difficult to continue to access their money or to carry out day to day banking or financial management, but has all their faculties and you do not feel that a Lasting Power or Attorney is the right next step, there are now many more options such a second accounts or pre-paid cards - see this helpful overview.
+If the person you are caring for is finding it difficult to continue to access their money or to carry out day to day banking or financial management, but has all their faculties and you do not feel that a Power or Attorney is the right next step, there are now many more options such a second accounts or pre-paid cards - see this helpful overview.
 These are much safer than resorting to sharing cash cards and PINs, which carry risks for both parties.

 For more generic impartial advice on financial matters, we also recommend the Money Advice Service

-Safety when driving is something that may well need to be addressed at some point, along with the responsibility to notifiy the DVLC of medical conditions.
-Our briefing Driving, Travel and Mobility covers these issues as well as entitlements to concessions on public transport, applying for a blue badge or accessing transport support services such as Dial-a-Ride.
+Safety when driving is something that may well need to be addressed at some point, along with the responsibility to notifiy the DVLA of medical conditions.
+Our briefing Driving, Travel and Mobility covers these issues as well as entitlements to concessions on public transport, applying for a blue badge or accessing community transport support services such as Dial-a-Ride.

 A really important area where you can help an older person is maintaining their quality of life, supporting them to stay confident by staying active and connected and in looking after their health and well-being more generally.

 Getting More Hands On

-If and when you start needing to provide more extensive support for an older person you should make sure you read this guide to your rights as a carer, which include having your needs assessed by the local authority.
+If and when you need to provide more extensive support for an older person you should make sure you read this guide to your rights as a carer, which include having your needs assessed by the local authority.
 It also covers financial support that you might be able to apply for, such as the carer's allowance, pension credit or respite care.
-For carers who are combining the role with working, there is guidance on your right to request flexible working.
+For carers who are combining the role with working, there is guidance on carers rights at work, including to right to request flexible working.